 Delta SkyMiles Flash Sales

 Delta is notorious for charging an arm and a leg when trying to fly business class using SkyMiles.
 But three words can flip that on its head: Delta SkyMiles flash sales.

-These deeply discounted rates are where SkyMiles truly shine, as you can often book flights using a fraction of the miles other airlines charge.
-We find and send these deals to Thrifty Traveler Premium+ most often in economy: Think 11,000 SkyMiles roundtrip to Mexico, 32,000 SkyMiles (or less) to Europe, and 9,000 SkyMiles or less for domestic roundtrips.
+These deeply discounted business class tickets are where SkyMiles truly shine, as you can often book flights using a fraction of the miles other airlines charge.
+We find and send these deals to Thrifty Traveler Premium most often in economy: Think 37,000 SkyMiles roundtrip to New Zealand, 9,000 SkyMiles to Cancún (CUN), and 9,000 SkyMiles or less for domestic roundtrips.